WSMorrison/Hard_Parkers/README.md

 2. Event details, including the title, date, location, and when registration ends.
 3. Event description.
 4. Button that opens a google.maps page in a new tab so the visitor can see the location on a full map.
 5. Registration button.
-Currently reflecting that the Organizer is registered for this event, and allowing the Organizer to remove their registration.
+Currently reflecting that the Organizer is not registered for this event, and allowing the Organizer to registrater.

-Examples of the registration button when visitor is not registered and registration is open, left, and when visitor is not registered and registration is closed, right.
+Examples of the registration button when visitor is already registered and registration is open, left, and when visitor is not registered and registration is closed, right.

 ![Registration button states](/assets/readme-images/placeholder.jpg)